Greens (vegetables) are considered superfoods for good reason. They have the ability to keep us stronger, live longer and perform better.

 - garlic (one clove of garlic per day can have an anticoagulant effect)

 - carrots (the bioavailability increases by 85% when carrots are cooked)

 - lima beans

 Green Smoothies: This is my favorite way to ensure I get enough Greens each day in my diet.
-You can find tons of Green Smoothie recipes on the blog, or you can use the following handy guide to create your own!
+You can find many Green Smoothie recipes on the blog, and for many more, each of my eating guide programs contains numerous unique Green Smoothie recipes.
+I’ve included a guide here for you to create your own: